realYuushi/KryptoMod/README.md

-# DetonatorMod
+# KryptoMod
-Mod for the detonator guild.
+Mod for the krypto guild.